andrew/ultimate-awesome/README.md

 - [awesome-euskadi](https://github.com/geiserx/awesome-euskadi) - Una selección de software open source para Euskadi.
 - [awesome-nft-papers](https://github.com/GeminiLight/awesome-nft-papers) - A paper collection on non-fungible token (NFT).
 - [awesomeai](https://github.com/generalistcodes/awesomeai) - Curated list of Awesome AI Apps and Projects(Open Source and Non Open Source).
+- [free-bash-resources](https://github.com/getvmio/free-bash-resources) - Bash Free Resources | This repo collects 14 of free resources for Bash. 🖥️ Conquer the command line with our Bash Commander repository!
+Explore a rich collection of free Bash learning materials and sharpen your skills in our online playground.
+Essential for system administrators, developers, and .
 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
 - [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
 Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.
 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
+- [free-linux-resources](https://github.com/getvmio/free-linux-resources) - Linux Free Resources | This repo collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
+Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most popular .
 - [awesome-small-dev-shops](https://github.com/gilbertginsberg/awesome-small-dev-shops) - 😎 A curated list of awesome small dev shops  (<= 30 employees).
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
 - [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.